ryanklaiber/nostr/README.md

-# nostr - Notes and Other Stuff Transmitted by Relays
+# nostr - the best

 The simplest open protocol that is able to create a censorship-resistant global "social" network once and for all.